 Nancy Wells is an environmental psychologist who studies people's relationship to the built and natural environment through the life course.
 Her studies have focused on residential environments -- housing and neighborhoods -- and more recently schools.
 Dr. Wells completed a joint PhD in Psychology and Architecture at the University of MIchigan; and then NIMH post-doctoral training at the University of California, Irvine.

-Aldred Cheek, KL and Wells, NM (in press).
+Aldred Cheek, KL and Wells, NM (2019).
 Changing Behavior through Design: A lab fume hood closure experiment.
-Frontiers in the Built Environment.
+Frontiers in the Built Environment, 5, 146

 Curtis, DS, Fuller-Rowell, TE, Vilches, S, Vonasek, J & Wells, NM (2019).
 Parks and recreation expenditures as a predictor of low birth weight incidence: Evidence from five periods of national birth records data.
 Preventive Medicine Reports.